 There are two different types of cholesterol: HDL (high-density lipoproteins) and LDL (low-density lipoproteins).
 Both affect your risk of stroke in different ways.

 LDL cholesterol is the ‘bad’ cholesterol that, when consumed in excess, can buildup on the walls of your arteries.
 Without proper management, it can progress into a condition called atherosclerosis.
 This is a major risk factor for stroke characterized by narrowing of the arteries.

-Having high LDL and low HDL cholesterol is known to increase one’s risk of stroke.
 By taking proactive measures to reduce LDL and increase HDL cholesterol (which will be discussed later in this article), you can effectively reduce your chances of experiencing a stroke.